Prosopis juliflora is a Dangerous Weed

 Decreasing plants -Kikar is another cause of problem decreasing plants and greenery

 It is believed that Prosopis juliflora or Kikar spread to Asia and Africa from the Americas.
 However, this is just a belief as there is no proof to support this argument.
 Prosopis juliflora, which is commonly called kikar, affects a lot of countries, and India tops the list of affected countries.
-Just about 5.6 million hectares of cultivated land and forested areas in India are affected by Prosopis juliflora.
+In India, Prosopis juliflora affects about 5.6 million hectares of forest and cultivated land.
 About 1.8 million hectares of cultivated land and forested areas in South Africa are being affected by Prosopis juliflora.
-Ethiopia is third on the lists of countries affected by Prosopis juliflora with 0.8 million hectares of land, followed by Kenya with 0.6 million hectares land.
+Ethiopia is third on the list of countries affected by Prosopis juliflora with 0.8 million hectares of land, followed by Kenya with 0.6 million hectares of land.
 Encourchment in forested areas and cultivated land is still growing dangerously.

 Because of its adaptive nature and super-fast growth, Prosopis juliflora was initially grown for firewood in Africa and later this species of tree was also promoted as a plant to tackle desertification because it grew easily in all kinds of climate and territories.
 However, everything went out of hand when Prosopis juliflora began to grow invasively stopping everything on its way.
 Now, it is taking a toll on ecology as well as the survival of the human race.